 Another method involves tricking the birds into incubating eggs that will never hatch.
 The logic behind this method is that the adults will remain occupied with their nest and leave the native birds in your area alone.
-Addling (vigorously shaking the eggs), freezing, poking a pin-hole, or boiling the eggs renders them nonviable, and the female will continue to incubate for longer than the usual incubation period.
-The drawback to this method is the same as if nesting material was removed: the birds will eventually lay another clutch, often in a new nesting site that may contain an active nest.
-Many experienced nest monitors concede that nest removal and prolonged incubation are temporary stop-gaps and not long-term solutions; they work best once nesting is already initiated by the unwanted species and the monitor is unable to effectively trap the exotics.
+Addling (vigorously shaking the eggs) renders them nonviable, and the female will continue to incubate for longer than the usual incubation period.
+An easy way to oil eggs is to spray them with a sprayable vegetable oil (e.g., Pam), then return them to the nest.
+The drawback to this method is that the birds will eventually lay another clutch, so you still need to re-treat the eggs after the bird re-lays.
+Additionally, addled eggs can still hatch if not done correctly, but egg-oiling is consistently effective.
+Many experienced nest monitors concede that nest removal and prolonged incubation are temporary stop-gaps and not long-term solutions; they work best once nesting is already initiated by the unwanted species and the monitor is unable to effectively trap the adult exotic birds.